leanprover-community/blog/posts/affine-group-scheme-hopf-algebra.md

 and they do not appear in our formalisation anyway.
 Indeed, we work with *schemes* throughout, which are strictly more general.

-We first explain what a *scheme* is.
+We first give an idea of what a *scheme* is.
 This motivates *group schemes* and *Hopf algebras*, where the latter are a way to approach the former algebraically, using the *correspondence* between *affine* group schemes and Hopf algebras.